ducleh/Huy_Duc_Le_SAT/README.md

 # Clique cover SAT solver

 This repository contains a Python implementation for solving the clique cover problem using SAT reduction.
-The script encodes the problem into Conjunctive Normal Form (CNF), solves it, returns SAT/UNSAT, clique labeling if possible and time spent running the script.
+The script encodes the problem into Conjunctive Normal Form (CNF), solves it, returns statistiscs, SAT/UNSAT, clique labeling if possible and time spent running the script.

 The SAT solver used is [Glucose 4.2.1](https://github.com/audemard/glucose).
 A precompiled UNIX binary of Glucose is included.